jackoc1/draughts_bot/README.md

 ### Example 2
 ``python play_draughts.py -p1=human -p2=draughts_bots/alphabeta_minimax_draughts_bot.py -d=terminal``

+# Running tests
+...

 # Contributing
-When this is actaully a working release if you'd like to make pull requests for improvements to the graphcial UI, optimisations to the draughts engine or just creating your own draughts bot for others to play against feel free to do so.
+When this is actually a working release if you'd like to make pull requests for improvements to the graphcial UI,
+optimisations to the draughts engine or just creating your own draughts bot for others to play against feel free to
+do so.

 You can include any info for accreditation at the top of your bots source file if you would like e.g. GitHub account name.